Histoplasma DNA detection by PCR

 Description

-Detection of Histoplasma capsulatum DNA.
+Detection of Histoplasma capsulatum DNA

 Histoplasma capsulatum (or Ajellomyces capsulatum) causes Histoplasmosis which mainly affects lungs.
 Infected individuals generally exhibit no clinical manifestations or ill effects.
 Acute phase is manifested by non-specific respiratory symptoms that are cough or flu like.
 Chronic Histoplasmosis can manifest tuberculosis like symptoms and can also lead to disseminated disease that can be fatal if not treated.
-Diagnosis by detection of antigen (EIA) and detection of antibody are widely used.
-Culture based confirmatory diagnosis is time consuming due to slow growth and manifestation of specific phenotype.
-PCR methods have been recently used to confirm presence of Histoplasma capsulatum in biopsy materials.

 References